 - one or more designated phones to further verify your identity

-Temple will be requiring the use of Multi-Factor Authentication when logging in to all major university websites by January 2023.
+Temple requires the use of Multi-Factor Authentication when logging in to all major university websites.
 These sites include TUportal, TUmail, Canvas, Zoom, Microsoft 365, Adobe Creative Cloud, among many others.
 There are several compelling reasons for this initiative:

 - Colleges and universities have been subject to cyber phishing attacks.
 Every year Temple students and employees fall victim to these attacks.